Slavery in Zanzibar: Abolition and aftermath

-In 1897 the British forced the Sultan to abolish slavery in Zanzibar by declaring that it lacked legal status. but the sultan weren't devoid of ending slavery and that british agents and explorers too hastily hailed as abolitionists.
+In 1897 the British forced the Sultan to abolish slavery in Zanzibar by declaring that it lacked legal status.

 After abolition, the Slavery Commissioners Court was founded, staffed with British officials, to receive and enforce the manumission applications of the former slaves.

 12.000 slaves applied for freedom on Unguja and Pemba between 1897 and 1909, 55-63 of whom were women, but they were a minority of the slaves.

 In 1897, most of the inhabitants on Pemba were unaware even of the 1890 decree and opposed the enforcement of abolition on the island;

-Emily Keys noted in 1898 that French missionaries riled up the Arab Pemba elite again "who were threatening to shoot all newcomers to the island".
+Emily Keys noted in 1898 that French missionaries had been threatened by the Arab Pemba elite "who were threatening to shoot all newcomers to the island".

 The slave owners on Zanzibar attempted, often successfully, to prevent their slaves from being aware of the abolition of slavery, and ship them abroad to sell them in Muscat, Jeddah and Mecca; in April 1898, the British stopped an Arab boat in which a rich Arab male passenger had brought with him 36 male and female servants to sell in Arabia; the servants informed the British that they had been bribed in order to accompany him there.

 The 1897 decree has been referred to as the abolition of slavery on Zanzibar, however, it was in fact not the abolition of all slaves, since concubines (sex slaves) were explicitly excluded from abolition.
 The British viewed the question of the concubines as too sensitive to meddle in, and decided to exclude them from manumission.

 The Muslim owners of slave concubines pointed out to the British officials that single women would not be able to support themselves and were likely to become prostitutes if they were manumitted.